webandras/docker-wordpress/README.md

 Occasionally, change your [salts](https://api.wordpress.org/secret-key/1.1/salt/) used for hashing.

-## .gitignore file
+## Update .gitignore file!

-Make sure you never commit the .env file and wp-config.php to version control.
+Make sure you NEVER commit the .env file and wp-config.php to version control.
 It also applies to your ssl certificate keys you generated with mkcert!

 These ignore rules are already added to `.gitignore`.